xbeat/Machine-Learning/README.md

 SIFT (Scale-Invariant Feature Transform) is a powerful algorithm for detecting and describing local features in images.
 It was developed by David Lowe in 1999 and has been widely used in various computer vision applications.
 SIFT features are invariant to image scale and rotation, making them robust for object recognition, image stitching, and more.

+## Explaining Self-Attention vs. Cross-Attention in Python

+Introduction to Self-Attention and Cross-Attention

+Self-attention and cross-attention are fundamental mechanisms in modern deep learning architectures, particularly in transformer models.
+These techniques have revolutionized natural language processing and have found applications in various domains.
+In this presentation, we'll explore the differences between self-attention and cross-attention, their implementations, and their practical applications.

 ## Diving into Train, Validation, and Test Data in Machine Learning with Python

 Understanding Train, Validation, and Test Data